rlznv/ptn-phrases/README.md

 1. download the desired image as a `.png` file
 2. name the image the `char` value
     - the names of the image *must* match the `char` value. if not, the image will not display
-    - in the case, the file will appear as `raven.png`
+    - in this case, the file will appear as `raven.png`
 3. move the image into the `img` folder
 4. test the image
     - randomize the generator to test if the image appears properly